-The Board of Directors presently has eight members, with one vacancy; however, there will be an additional vacancy on May 1, 2010, following the effective date of the previously reported resignation of Dr. Alan Walton.
-There are two directors in Class III, whose term of office expires in 2010.
-Stockholders may not vote for a greater number of nominees than two.
-The two nominees for Class III directors are Laura Brege and Leslie Iversen, Ph.D.
+The Board of Directors presently has nine members.
+There are three directors in Class III, whose term of office expires in 2013.
+The three nominees for Class III directors are Laura Brege, Leslie Iversen, and William (Bill) Wells.
 Each of the nominees is currently a Class III director.
-Dr. Iversen was elected by our stockholders at our 2007 Annual Meeting of Stockholders and Ms. Brege was elected by the Board in May 2008 to fill a vacancy following the resignation of a Board member.
-If elected at the annual meeting, each of these nominees would serve until the 2013 Annual Meeting of Stockholders and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-The terms of the directors in Classes I and II expire at our 2011 and 2012 Annual Meetings of Stockholders, respectively.
+Ms. Brege and Dr. Iversen were elected by our stockholders at our 2010 Annual Meeting of Stockholders and Mr. Wells was elected by our Board in January 2012 to fill an existing vacancy.
+If elected at the annual meeting, each of these nominees would serve until the 2016 Annual Meeting of Stockholders and until her or his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The terms of the directors in Classes I and II expire at our 2014 and 2015 Annual Meetings of Stockholders, respectively.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
-Eight of our nine then-current directors attended the 2009 Annual Meeting of Stockholders.
+All of our then-current directors attended the 2012 Annual Meeting of Stockholders.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-The two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+The three nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares that would have been voted for that nominee instead will be voted for the election of a substitute nominee proposed by the Board of Directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.